Four straight women's tennis titles as they beat App State 4-2 - ExBulletin

 Doubles competition

-2. Uljana Romanova/Alexandra Viktorovich (ODU-W) vs. Taya Powell/Olwyn Ryan-Bovey (APPSTATE) 3-3, incomplete
+2. Ulyana Romanova/Alexandra Viktorovich (ODU-W) vs. Taya Powell/Olwyn Ryan-Bovey (APPSTATE) 3-3, unfinished

 3. Naledi Manyube/Maggie Pate (APPSTATE) final Allison Isaacs/Kira Matushkina (ODU-W) 6-2